bluwy/svelte-router/Recipes.md

 For example, if the current route is `/foo/123/bar` and the route param is `{ id: '123' }`, `navigate('/foo/:id/baz')` will route to `/foo/123/baz`.

+This syntax can also be used in `LocationInput`'s path and with `createLink` and `<Link />`.

 ## Redirects and navigation guard

-Svelte Router combines these two concepts into a single `redirect` property when configuring routes. `redirect` accepts the same type as `navigate`'s `to` param.
-On top of that, it also accepts a function or async function that returns the value.
+Svelte Router combines these two concepts into a single `redirect` property.
+When configuring routes, `redirect` accepts the same type as `navigate`'s `to` param.
+Furthermore, it also accepts a function or async function that returns the value.

 <details>
   <summary>View Typescript type</summary>